ztobs/cline-browser-use-mcp/README.md

 The server will be available on stdio and supports the following operations:

-### Take Screenshot
+### Screenshot
 Parameters:
-- url: The webpage URL
+- url: The webpage URL (required)
-- selector: CSS selector for the element to capture
+- full_page: Whether to capture the full page or just the viewport (optional, default: false)
+- steps: Comma-separated actions or sentences describing steps to take after page load (optional)

 ### Get HTML
 Parameters:
-- url: The webpage URL
+- url: The webpage URL (required)
-- selector: CSS selector for the element to extract
+- steps: Comma-separated actions or sentences describing steps to take after page load (optional)

 ### Execute JavaScript
 Parameters:
-- url: The webpage URL
+- url: The webpage URL (required)
-- script: JavaScript code to execute
+- script: JavaScript code to execute (required)
+- steps: Comma-separated actions or sentences describing steps to take after page load (optional)

+### Get Console Logs
+Parameters:
+- url: The webpage URL (required)
+- steps: Comma-separated actions or sentences describing steps to take after page load (optional)

 ## Configuration

+### Xvfb Support
+The server automatically detects if Xvfb is installed and:
+- Uses xvfb-run when available, enabling better browser automation without bot detection
+- Falls back to direct execution when Xvfb is not installed
+- Sets RUNNING_UNDER_XVFB environment variable accordingly

 ### Timeout
 Default timeout is 5 minutes (300000 ms).
 Modify the TIMEOUT constant in `build/index.js` to change this.